osrf/gazebo_design/physics_params/physics_params.md

 1.

 ### Pull Requests
-1. Gazebo: Add `namedparam.proto` protobuf message.
-Add `NamedParams` to `physics.proto`.
+1. Gazebo: Add `param.proto` protobuf message.
+Add `Params` to `physics.proto`.
 Add conversion functions and integrate physics engines with new message structure.
 2. SDF: New `param.sdf` element.
 3. Gazebo: Add support for parsing `param.sdf` element with tests for each physics engine.
 4. Gazebo: Replace `sdf` storage element in physics engines with `physics` protobuf structure.
-5. Gazebo: Replace `boost::any` abstraction with type-variable `namedparam` protobuf structure.
+5. Gazebo: Replace `boost::any` abstraction with type-variable `param` protobuf structure.